onlime/laravel-sql-reporter/README.md

 This module allows you to log SQL queries to log file in Laravel framework.
 It's useful mainly when developing your application to verify whether your queries are valid and to make sure your application doesn't run too many or too slow database queries.

+You may also use this in production as it should not cause a lot of overhead.
+Logged queries can be limited by query pattern, and logging only occurs at the end of each request or artisan command execution.

 It reports a lot of metadata like total query count, total execution time, origin (request URL/console command), authenticated user, app environment, client browser agent / IP / hostname.
-You're also able to limit queries by a regex pattern, so you could e.g. only log

 ## Installation